Find Warm Leads, Powered by Signals

 What Signado does

 Modern sales teams do not lack data, tools, or automation.
-They lack a reliable way to know when a target company is actually ready — and to write outreach that reflects that readiness.
+They lack a reliable way to find warm leads in their market and write outreach that reflects what those leads are actually doing right now.

 Why Traditional Outbound Fails on Timing